 - Click the Add Output button to create a custom output rendition.
 On the Add an Output page, specify the details of the rendition and then click Save.
 For information on output options, see the Help panel on the Add an Output page.

 Custom output renditions can include passthrough audio and video.
-Selecting Passthrough Video sends the stream to the target without transcoding the video track: the Video Bitrate defaults to 0 and you can't specify H.264 Profile, Aspect Ratio, or Keyframe Interval.
-Selecting Passthrough Audio sends the stream to the target without transcoding the audio track: the Audio Bitrate defaults to 0.
+Selecting Passthrough for the Video Codec sends the stream to the target without transcoding the video track and you can't specify Video Bitrate, H.264 Profile, Frame Rate Reduction, Aspect Ratio, or Keyframe Interval.
+Selecting Passthrough for the Audio Codec sends the stream to the target without transcoding the audio track and you can't specify Audio Bitrate.

-- Create as many output renditions as you need for your transcoder.
+- Create up to 10 output renditions for your transcoder.
 Typically you might create a passthrough output that matches the source encoder's settings.
 This would be your highest-quality output rendition for the stream.
 Then create additional, lower-quality output renditions.

 Depending on the resolution of the passthrough (or highest) bitrate rendition, you might want to create three to five additional outputs.
 For each additional output, specify the aspect ratio, bitrate, and profile you want to use.
 The size difference between bitrate renditions should not exceed a factor of 1.8, and all aspect ratios should be divisible by 8.